saylordotorg/course_polsc303/Unit04.md

+---
+layout: default
+title: "POLSC303: Feminist Politics"
+course_description: "An introduction to feminist political thought, examining how feminists have reacted to and shaped conventional political theory.
+Discusses the 'waves' of feminism that have characterized feminist political theory and assesses the changing role of gender in contemporary public life."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Third Wave Feminism** <span id="4"></span> *In this unit, we will look at the Third Wave of the feminist movement, which challenged fundamental assumptions about the category of “woman”